homestar92/ring-lardner-transcriptions/A Close-Up of Domba Splew.md

 “Kipling yourself!” said the poet, and I loped over the nearest hedge.

-“But listen,”’ he said: “‘Have you heard my Gooseflesh, after the style of Alfred Geese ?”
+“But listen,” he said: “Have you heard my Gooseflesh, after the style of Alfred Geese ?”

 There was no use saying no: